tarann26/ResumeGPT/README.md

 ## What it extracts

-The model is prompted to return 23 fields:
+The model is prompted to return 23 fields (all returned as JSON keys, empty strings if missing):

 1. Education Bachelor University
 2. Education Bachelor GPA